 What is the time limit to claim compensation for ambulance delays and delayed paramedic treatment?

-The standard time limit for medical negligence claims is 3 years, however, you may have longer to claim under certain circumstances.
+The standard time limit for medical negligence claims is three years; however, you may have longer to claim under certain circumstances.

 If you are claiming for someone under 18 – You will have until their 18th birthday to make a claim.
 The claimant can then potentially bring their own claim until they turn 21.